nusmodifications/nusmods/scrapers/nus-v2/README.md

 - `test` - run some simple API requests to check you have set everything up correctly
 - `department` - download department and faculty codes
-- `semester [sem] <year=current year>` - download data for a single academic year and semester.
-Year is optional and the current year is assumed if not provided.
+- `semester [sem]` - download module and timetable data for the given semester
+- `venue [sem]` - collate venue data into the shape needed by the frontend
+- `combine` - combine the module data for all four semesters together
+- `all` - run the complete pipeline from start to end

 ## Data Pipeline